 When our cat does not use the litter box we have to deal with several situations not very pleasant, such as bad odor around the house, cleaning up the mess every time we find it.

-When this occurs, the inevitable million dollar question comes to our mind: why is this happening with my cat?
+When we start smelling cat urine where we never did before, the inevitable million dollar question comes to our mind: why is this happening with my cat?

-This problem can occur because of one of these factors: Illness or behavior.
+This problem can occur because of these factors: Illness or your cat trying to communicate you something.

-Illness: your cat might be having a health issue such as arthritis, constipation or urinary infection.
+Your cat might be having a health issue such as arthritis, constipation or urinary infection.
+Cats usually avoid using the litter box when they have urinary issues because they associate the pain they suffer when urinating with the litter box so they stop using it.
 A visit to your vet is the first step to discard any illness.

-- Competing with another pet at home for its territory
+- Territorial marking when competing with another pet at home

 When there is more than one cat at home the first thing to do is finding out what cat is doing its business outside the litter box.
 During this investigation, do not discard more than one cat doing this.
 You will need to turn up your powers of observation to catch the “perpetrator” in the act, if this does not happen, you will just have to make a “best guess”.

-Sharing territory, anger or marking.
-Cats communicate and mark their territory with urine.
+Cats communicate with urine.
 When this happens, their tail position is not the same as when they use the litter box: the tail will be straight up and oriented to the object to be sprayed.
-This behavior takes place whenever the cat feels its territory being invaded, whether by another pet or a human.
+This behavior takes place whenever the cat tries to communicate something to its owner.
+For example, if you leave your pet alone for too long when you are back your cat may start spraying your bed.
+If your cat urinates your luggage it is because of the association with you taking a trip.

 The cat does not like its litter box

 This sounds as simple as it is.
 If your cat does not feel comfortable in a little box, it won’t use it.
-It can be materials which the box is made, if could be a lid on it that causes bad odor, the entry height, the litter, and could be anything else.
+It can be materials which the box is made, it may be a dirty litter box, if could be bad odor from an enclosed type litter box, the entry height making it hard to access the litter box, the litter, and could be anything else.
 Cats are unique and very picky animals, so you just have to try through trial and error method to find out why your cat does not like the litter box.

 Usually cats don’t like a dirty litter box so it’s not a bad idea getting a self cleaning litter box to ensure a clean place that your cat will appreciate.